hossein1387/U-Net-Fixed-Point-Quantization-for-Medical-Image-Segmentation/README.md

 This repository contains code for "Fixed-Point U-Net Quantization for Medical Image Segmentation" paper to be appeared at MICCAI2019.
 It contains our experiments on three different datasets namely: [The Spinal Cord Gray Matter Segmentation (GM)](https://www.sciencedirect.com/science/article/pii/S1053811917302185), [The ISBI challenge for segmentation of neuronal structures in Electron Microscopic (EM)](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1000502) and [The public National Institute of Health (NIH) dataset for pancreas segmentation in abdominal CT scans](https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT).

-## Data preprocessing:
+## Data pre-processing:

-For each dataset, we used a preprocessing script that can be found in [preprocessing](https://github.com/hossein1387/U-Net-Fixed-Point-Quantization-for-Medical-Image-Segmentation/tree/master/preprocessing) directory.
+For each dataset, we used a pre-processing script that can be found in [pre-processing](https://github.com/hossein1387/U-Net-Fixed-Point-Quantization-for-Medical-Image-Segmentation/tree/master/preprocessing) directory.
 Please follow instructions for each dataset.
-For GM, there is no seperate preprocessing script.
-Preprocessing happens automatically before training.
+For GM, there is no seperate pre-processing script.
+Pre-processing happens automatically before training.
 You can also download the pre-processed data from [this link](https://drive.google.com/file/d/1kjc3HLVuGdMa9wBF1SHaNicH9Y-maDzZ/view?usp=sharing).

 ## Configuring the Model using config.yaml: